ChunChiehHuang18/CourseSelection/README.md

 You can find this Project's Java doc in doc folder

 ## Test Script
 You can find the Python version of test script in the test-script folder.
-It allows you to insert multiple data at once and includes test script of all available API.
+It includes unit test script of all available API and simulated mass query.

 Start test script
 1. pip install -r requirements.txt